Progesterone vs. Progestin:

 Because of this, many progestins will have an androgenic effect on your body (think, weight gain, acne, excess hair growth… fun!), while a few will have anti-androgenic effects.
 No one type affects everyone the same though.

-The estrogen in combined pills helps to keep bleeding “regular” (not a real period, a withdrawal bleed, but still).
+The synthetic estrogen in combined oral contraceptive pills helps to keep bleeding “regular” (not a real period, a withdrawal bleed, but still).
 That’s why with the progestin only methods, irregular bleeding / spotting is a common complaint.

 What about side effects?